dhis2/training-docs/content/design_for_data_use/lg_legends.md

 ## Time Requirements

-- Live Demo:
+- Live Demo: 30 min
-- Hands-on Exercises:
+- Hands-on Exercises: 30 min
-- Assignment:
+- Assignment: 30 min

 ## Exercise 1 - Review how to use legends in data visualizer